vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase3/Learning_task.md

 **Tasks:**

-1. Run a full spider + passive scan (and optional active scan).
+1. Run a scan.
 2. Explore the site in authenticated mode for both roles.
-3. Compare ZAP findings to your table:
+3. Compare ZAP findings to your list:

    * Did ZAP find pages you did not?
    * Did ZAP detect insecure authorization behavior?
 4. Export the results as **markdown**
 5. Name the file **`zap_report_round4.md`**

-Add any new findings to your main table.
+Add any new findings to your main list.

 ---